 CLion supports both local and global tags.
 Local tags are stored in the file .hg/localtags in the repository, global tags are stored in the file .hgtags.

 Currently tagging specific changesets is supported only in the command line mode in the embedded Terminal.
-To launch the Terminal, hover your mouse pointer over in the lower left corner of the IDE, then choose Terminal from the menu (see Working with Embedded Local Terminal for details).
-After commit, tags appear in the Log tab of the Version Control tool window.
+To launch the Terminal, hover your mouse pointer over in the lower left corner of the IDE, then choose Terminal from the menu.
+After commit, tags appear in the Log tab of the Mercurial tool window Alt+9.

 For more information about Mercurial tags, see Mercurial Documentation: Tag.

 Tagging a repository